tcosmo/tcosmo.github.io/about.md

 permalink: /about/
 ---

-Welcome on my blog :)!
+Welcome to my blog :)!